Table of Contents

 The Tendenarruk of the Ka caste are very pale skinned.
 Their eyes are often darker than normal for gnomes, but not as dark as those of the Bal caste.
 The Ka gnomes' eyes are usually blue or purple and sometimes pale red.
 Their ears are elongated but rarely pointed as is common amongst some of their kin.
 Their hair color is usually pale blond or white.
 They are of average height and weight for gnomes, usually about three and a half feet tall and 50 pounds.
 These gnomes are rarely if ever seen outside of the safety of their mountain home.
 Most gnomes of this caste are miners and usually take great pride in their skill at appraisal.
 This caste is the most magical of all the gnomes.
 Many gnomes of the Ka caste have some ability in sorcery.
 They use their magic to assist them in their mining, but have a special penchant for illusion.
 Within this caste there is a sub-caste of sorcerers specializing in illusion magic.
 They are a very mysterious group and are known as the Deep Shadows (at least this is the best translation available).

 The Pal caste consists of dark skinned gnomes.
 Their eyes are most commonly of a pale yellow color, though light brown eyes are not uncommon.
 These gnomes stand an average of three feet tall and weigh around 40 pounds.
 They and their Sag caste kin are the smallest of the gnomes.
 Their ears are elongated and are almost as pointed as that of a halfling.
 They are slight of build.
 Their hair is often curly and is usually brown in color.
 These gnomes are fond of pranks and practical jokes.
 They have often been employed over the years as court jesters.
 They have also historically been the first point of contact with the race in general when outsiders like the trolls venture into the area of their homeland.
-They are quite gifted farmers and are able to bring impossible yields out of the rocky hills surrounding Sheltinnobortanu.
+They are quite gifted farmers and are able to bring impossible yields out of the rocky hills and woods surrounding Sheltinnobortanu.
 The highest yields, of course, come from the rich valleys of the area, but the Sag caste has traditionally farmed the valleys.

 The Sag caste gnomes are reddish or auburn in skin color.
 Their eyes are dull brown or amber.
 Their hair is also wavy or curly as with their cousins of the Pal caste.
 Their hair is usually dark brown or even black in some cases.
 Their ears are also elongated and pointed, though they tend to be less pointy than the Pal caste.
 They, like the gnomes of the Pal caste, average three feet in height and 40 pounds in weight.
 They are also farmers like their cousins of the Pal caste.
 Their diet, however, is the most varied of any of the castes.
 This is due to the rich soil of the valleys where they farm.
 It is said that with the magical soil of the valleys near Sheltinnobortanu, the Sag caste gnomes can even grow gems.
 Likely the cause of this saying is that many of the Sag caste are also miners.
 This was not always the case.
 About 10 000 E.R., when the Dam caste was dividing and the Damsa merchant caste was forming, many in the Sag caste thought it wouldn't be such a bad idea to go see what the wide world was all about.
 This revolutionary idea required money, so many Sag caste gnomes turned to mining part time to fund their trips to the outside.
 During the years of the Aelfarian Empire, the Sag caste was very influential in Tendenarruk society by making good use of this practice.